FREQUENTLY ASKED QUESTIONS ABOUT PROCESS SERVERS?

-Generally speaking you should hire a process server whenever you file a legal action.
-The court is alway looking for a trusted source of information in order to consider the facts and circumstances related to your case.
-By using a Process servers, someone that is over eighteen and not a party to the action, you can ensure the receipt of the legal documents in order to move your case forward.
+Generally speaking, you should hire a process server whenever you file a legal action.
+The court is always looking for a trusted source of information in order to consider the facts and circumstances related to your case.
+By using a Process server, someone that is over eighteen and not a party to the action, you can ensure the receipt of the legal documents in order to move your case forward.

 Where to find a process server?

-There are several ways to find a experienced process servers. a) checking with your local process server association (i.e., NAPPS, NYSPPSA, NALI, etc.) there are process server associations in every state; b) a internet search (i.e., google, bing/yahoo, etc).
-Once located, check out there customer reviews and testimonials, review there website, for areas of expertise; and c) check there rating with the Better Business Bureau.
+There are several ways to find an experienced process server. a) checking with your local process server association (i.e., NAPPS, NYSPPSA, NALI, etc.) there are process server associations in every state; b) an internet search (i.e., google, bing/yahoo, etc).
+Once located, check out their customer reviews and testimonials, review their website, for areas of expertise; and c) check their rating with the Better Business Bureau.
 Taking account of each should present a process server with experience.